 For as long as he can remember, Don Hlus (B. Mus., M.A.) has been drawn to the intimate sounds of the nylon- and steel-string guitar and the music has played a central role in his life.
 He is also a deeply passionate and committed music educator and mentor.

 Don Hlus has performed throughout Southwestern British Columbia as a soloist as well as a chamber musician, including performances with members of the Vancouver Symphony Orchestra, the Vancouver Opera Orchestra, and the CBC Radio Orchestra, and the Borealis String Quartet.
 Although his formal training was on the classical guitar, his musical interests extend to include a wide variety of music styles, including acoustic fingerstyle, jazz, world, Flamenco, and Celtic music.

 Don has been on Faculty at Kwantlen Polytechnic University (KPU) since 1993 and served as Chair of the Music Department from 2012-2018.
-After serving two terms as Chair (the maximum allowed), Don has returned to his previous post as Director of Guitar.
+He is currently the Director of Guitar at KPU.
 He is also the Founder and Artistic Director of the Fraser Valley Acoustic Guitar Festival, now entering its twenty-second season.